I'm particularly interested in travel, reading, history, and cooking.

 - This recipe can either be grilled or broiled.
 If using a grill, prepare the coals, which will take around 30 minutes (at least in the fashion I do it).
 During this interval prepare the rest of the meal.
 If using a broiler which will heat faster, reverse this order of steps.
 If one desires a stronger taste, then one can also prepare the chicken before hand and marinate it, which will be covered in step 3.

 - Mix together the sake, soy sauce, and sugar, in a small saucepan.
 Bring it to a boil which will eliminate the alcohol.

 - Cut up the chicken into 1-inch cubes.
 Cut up the bell peppers and the leeks as appropriate.
 Then proceed to skewer them.
 For marinating the chicken, which is easier and imbues more of the sauce into the chicken, cut up the chicken a few hours before, prepare the sauce, let it cool, and then marinade the chicken in it.
 Reserve some if one wants a purely dipping based sauce.

 - Place the skewers onto the grill or into the broiler, cook a few minutes, then either dip the chicken into the sauce or brush the sauce on.
 Repeat when the chicken is turned.
 It should taken around 15 minutes at most to cook the chicken.
-Don't overcook as the chicken becomes dry.
+Don't overcook as the chicken will become dry.